inko-lang/inko/docs/source/guides/ffi.md

 }
 ```

-If you want a copy anyway, you can deference the pointer (more on that in just a
+If you want a copy anyway, you can dereference the pointer (more on that in just a
 moment) to get a copy.

 ## Pointers